coxmediagroup/Tic-Tac-Toe/README.rst

 designed to reduce response time, and number of requests made to the server.
 You should have a *virtually identical* game experience should you choose to disable javascript in your browser.

+CLI
+^^^

+There is also a cli game, but this is far less polished.
+It was designed primarily for my prototyping process to verify the board logic.

+To start a game, issue ``python manage.py play_game`` in your terminal.

+Once the game has begun, you may mark cells by entering their 0-based numbers (0-8).

+``CTRL-C`` can be used to quit a game in progress.

 .. _virtualenv: https://virtualenv.readthedocs.org/en/latest/